pub struct InternalNode { /* private fields */ }Expand description

 node_key: &NodeKey,

-n: Nibble
+n: Nibble,

 ) -> (Option<NodeKey>, Vec<HashValue>)

-pub fn get_child_with_siblings( &self, node_key: &NodeKey, n: Nibble ) -> (Option<NodeKey>, Vec<HashValue>)
+pub fn get_child_with_siblings( &self, node_key: &NodeKey, n: Nibble, ) -> (Option<NodeKey>, Vec<HashValue>)

 Gets the child and its corresponding siblings that are necessary to

--th child.
+generate the proof for the n-th child.
 If it is an existence

 returned child may be another child.
 See inline explanation for

 details.
-When calling this function with n = 11 (node b
+When calling this function with n = 11 (node b in the

 following graph), the range at each level is illustrated as a pair